Before you register a business name

 For more information, see 'how to protect your business name'.

 Before 28 May 2012, the Australian Business Register (ABR) collected names used by entities to carry out their business activities.
 The ABR displays these names as trading names, but trading name records have not been updated since the national business name register commenced on 28 May 2012.

-To continue using a trading name, you need to register it as a business name.
+If you want to trade under a specific name, you need to register it as a business name.

-You can choose to register or renew your business name with ASIC using ASIC Connect, or use a private service provider (PSP).
+You can choose to register or renew your business name with a private service provider (PSP).
 This could be your accountant, your solicitor, or another business that provides online services with ASIC.

 Find out more about private service providers.